-- Develop a Broadband Workforce Grant program as described in Section 5 (Non-Deployment Subgrantee Selection). - Hire an additional staff person at WVDED who can support the administration and oversight of WVDED's Workforce Grant program.
-See Section 6 (Eligible Entity Implementation Activities section) for additional details. - Engage a partner to coordinate the continuation of the Broadband Workforce Council.
+- Engage a partner to coordinate the continuation of the Broadband Workforce Council.
 See Introduction section above for a description of the Workforce Council. - Contract with a West Virginia partner to coordinate additional stakeholders and organize regular workforce summits, as described in Section 8.3 above. - Prioritize workforce readiness for deployment grant applicants.
 See Section 4 (Deployment Subgrantee Selection section).
-More specifically, this is captured in the Community Impact criterium, which is discussed in full detail in Appendix A.1 Deployment Subgrantee Select Rubric.
+More specifically, this is captured in the Community Impact criterion, which is discussed in full detail in Appendix A.1 Deployment Subgrantee Select Rubric.

-Figure 27 illustrates these activities.
+Figure 28 illustrates these activities.